pozorfluo/tp-weather/README.md

 ## todo

-- Try moving non-UI stuff to a web worker
+- [ ] Try moving non-UI stuff to a web worker
-- Extract komrad, app-solo updates
+- [ ] Extract komrad, app-solo updates
+  - [ ] Add debounce
+  - [ ] Research how to deal with inconsistent read/glitch